ShinyTrinkets/twofold.ts/README.md

 bunx https://github.com/ShinyTrinkets/twofold.ts --help
 ```

-You can download pre-built executabled for every platform at:
+You can download a pre-built executable for your platform at:
 https://github.com/ShinyTrinkets/twofold.ts/releases/latest/

 Git clone and run example: